 AOSS (AirStation One-Touch Secure System) is a simple, one-touch setup for connecting wireless clients to an access point while enforcing the most secure possible connection encryption type.
 Users no longer need to worry about choosing the proper security protocols, IP addresses, or SSID.
 AOSS determines the optimal connection and configures itself in seconds.
-If your router doesn't support AOSS, turn to page 14 to configure your connection manually with Client Manager, or page 21 to use Windows XP's Wireless Zero Config.
+If your router doesn't support AOSS, turn to page 15 to configure your connection manually with Client Manager or page 22 to use Wireless Zero Config.